yashoda11/Pre-Placement-Training-Program/DSA-Assignment/18-Assignment - Searching and Sorting/04-Question/readme.md

 **Algorithm :**
 - To find the maximum difference between two successive elements in a given array nums, we can follow the following steps:
     1. Sort the array in ascending order.
     2. Initialize a variable maxDifference to keep track of the maximum difference.
     3. Iterate through the sorted array and calculate the difference between each pair of successive elements.
     4. Update maxDifference if the calculated difference is greater than the current maximum.
     5. After iterating through the entire array, return maxDifference.

+**Explanation :**
+- The maximumGap function takes an array nums as input and implements the steps mentioned above to find the maximum difference between successive elements.
+- First, we check if the length of nums is less than 2.
+If so, we return 0 since there are not enough elements to calculate a difference.
+- We then sort the array in ascending order using the sort method with a comparison function (a, b) => a - b.
+- Next, we initialize the maxDifference variable to 0.
+- We iterate through the sorted array from the first element to the second-to-last element using a for loop.
+- In each iteration, we calculate the difference between the current element and the next element using nums[i + 1] - nums[i].
+- We update maxDifference if the calculated difference is greater than the current maximum.
+- After iterating through the entire array, we return the value of maxDifference.
+- The example cases demonstrate the usage of the maximumGap function and provide the expected output based on the given input values.
+- The **Time Complexity** of this solution is **O(n log n)** due to the sorting operation, and
+- The **Space Complexity** is **O(1)** since we are using a constant amount of extra space.